Intermesh/groupoffice-docs/developer/building-a-goui-module.rst

     	}
     }

 This is quite a simple form.
-It extends the built-in ``FormWindow`` class, that is part of the Group-Office core.
+It extends the built-in ``FormWindow`` class, that is part of the GroupOffice core.
 It expects the Artist entity store as a parameter.
 When the form is saved, the artist details are opened in the east panel.
 If you defined any custom fields, they are to be rendered below the main form.